jenjnif/jenjnif.github.io/_posts/2018-03-22-http_basics_part1_blog.md

 2. The server returns a response to the client via the TCP connection.

-3. The response contains status information about the request - if the data request is successful it responds with a message to say "I understand, here is your requested data" (HTTP/1.1 200 OK) along with the requested data and the TCP connection is closed.
+3. The response contains status information about the request - if the data request is successful it responds with a message to say "I understand, here is your requested data" (HTTP/1.1 200 OK) along with the requested data.
+The TCP connection is then closed.

-For a more detailed explanation of GET requests and further information on different types of HTTP requests and erros this <a href="https://www.codecademy.com/articles/http-requests" title="http article codeacademy">article from codeacademy.com</a> is a great introduction.
+For a more detailed explanation of GET requests and further information on different types of HTTP requests and errors <a href="https://www.codecademy.com/articles/http-requests" title="http article codeacademy">this article from codeacademy.com</a> is a great introduction.

 <br>
 ### Submit buttons & HTTP POST requests